SpudimusPrime/Documents/software.md

 # Forward

-Support team can be called upon to do many types of tasks, the tools listed below can have been discovered over the years and this document is developed to reduce the amount of time needed to re-research them when we need them again.
+The tools listed below can have been discovered over the years and this document is developed to reduce the amount of time needed to re-research them when we need them again.

-Make efforts to list these tools alphabetically for ease of reference.

 # 7-Zip